AnandVetcha/excel-to-ppt-explainer/README.md

 ## Notes & tips

-- Close the workbook in Excel before running (prevents file locks).
+- Close the workbook before running (prevents file locks on some systems).
 - If a summary cell was **pasted as a value** (no formula), the detail slide will show “(no formula found)”.
 The link still works; it just reflects what’s in the file.
 - If your PowerPoint theme adjusts row heights/column widths, the script reads the **actual** sizes _after_ text is placed to keep overlays aligned.
 - Overlay transparency is applied via python-pptx and also forced at the XML level; some PowerPoint UIs may still **display** “0% transparency”, but the rectangles will be visually invisible.